Tuesday 29 October 2019

 While a lot of the essential knowledge I learned at college and in the field as a photographer can now be done by the camera.
 Lets face it, hell, it can be done by your phone!
 Not surprisingly there's been some flow on effects for photographers as a result all of this innovation and 'disruption'.
 I call it the commodification of photography.
 When people believe it's the camera that 'takes' the picture, then a price based commodification of photography is inevitable.
 It's begun already with websites offering you an UBER driver who moonlights as a photographer..
 Taxi driving has been commodified too because, well that's a different story, sort of.

 Some professional photographers only have themselves to blame for this.
-If you qualify your fees, your 'price point' based on the cost of your cameras (etc) then the net result when the camera does 'the job' itself - focus, expose the image correctly - the photographer using the marketing model 'I've got the latest equipment' inevitably becomes either redundant; or interchangeable for any other photographer with the latest equipment.
-This is great for people looking to save money, they don't really need a photographer any more, they simply need a digital camera operator - but we will call them a photographer to keep them (the operator) happy.
+If you qualify your fees, your 'price point' based on the cost of your cameras (etc) then the net result when the camera does 'the job' itself - focus and expose the image correctly - then the photographer using the marketing model 'I've got the latest equipment' inevitably becomes redundant; or interchangeable for any other photographer with the latest equipment.
+This is great for people looking to save money, they don't really need a photographer any more, they simply need a digital camera operator - but for now we will call them a photographer to keep them (the operator) happy.

-I hope this does not sound too cynical, I think it's a pretty obvious outcome if you link the quality of your photographic work, more or less exclusively to the equipment you use.
+I hope this does not sound too cynical, I think it's an obvious outcome if you link your photographic work, more or less exclusively to the equipment you use.
 And that's why I have never positioned myself as a photographer based on equipment I use.

 Part 2 - Creativity and experience are not commodified yet